Marlamin/blog/blog/2025-05-25-new-engine/index.md

 #### 2008 - 3.x - Wrath of the Lich King
 - Added DirectX 10 support.
+- Phasing system.
 - Major ADT changes to add vertex shading, a new liquid storage format and cubemap support (e.g. Crystalsong Forest reflections).
 - Major M2 changes that split the files up into several different files allowing for quicker/more selective loading.

 #### 2010 - 4.x - Cataclysm
 - Added experimental DirectX 11 support.
 - Added new water.
+- Terrain phasing allowing for ADTs to be swapped to other ADTs without requiring a full map reload.
 - Overhaul of the shader system, adds support for shader compression and adds several new shaders.
 - Major ADT upgrades to support the extended view distance as well as various new terrain features.
 - Switched over to a streaming system for MPQs allowing for quicker installations and patching.